AlmirMBH/dsai/ads/README.md

 **Graph:** Visualizes recommendation paths for the collaborative algorithm (not for others as they are not based on graphs).
 - Red = selected user
-- Blue = similar users
+- Light blue = similar users
 - Green = recommended movies